 The Canadian troll fishery operating in the WCPFC northern statistical areas experienced a significant decline in participation in the 2000s (Table 2), declining from 15 fishing vessels in 2003 to 1 vessel in 2005 (Fig. 2).
-No or few vessels participated in albacore fishing in the WCPFC statistical areas in most of the years between 2006 and 2016.
-Although five vessels fished there in 2017, no Canadian vessels fished for albacore in these WCPFC statistical areas since then (Fig. 1).
-Participation in the south Pacific albacore fishery never exceeded five vessels and ceased after the 2007 fishing season (Table 2; Fig. 2).
+Few Canadian vessels participated in albacore fishing in the WCPFC statistical areas between 2006 and 2016.
+In 2017, five Canadian vessels did fish in the WCPFC statistical areas and one vessel in late 2020 and early 2021.
+No Canadian vessels fished for albacore in the WCPFC statistical areas in 2022 and 2023 (Fig. 1).
+Since 1995, participation in the South Pacific albacore fishery never exceeded five vessels, with one vessel returning to fish in the south Pacific ocean in 2021 for the first time since 2007 (Table 2; Fig. 2).
+No Canadian vessels participated in a South Pacific fishery in 2023.

 Canada started to implement a catch sampling program in 2009 to obtain size composition data from the Canadian troll fishery.
 These data are collected by harvesters who record the lengths of the first 10 fish landed on a daily basis.
 The target sampling rate is 1% of the total reported catch and has been achieved every year (Table 3).
-Thirty-four (34) vessels participated in 2020 and turned in 8,982 fork length (FL) measurements of juvenile north Pacific albacore, for a sampling rate of 2.4% (Table 3).
-The 2020 data are dominated by a mode at about 67 cm FL.
+Thirty-one (31) vessels participated in the sampling program in 2023 and recorded 7,179 fork length (FL) measurements of juvenile North Pacific albacore, for a sampling rate of 4.3% (Table 3).
+Fork lengths ranged from 47 to 92 cm, having a mode around 68 cm, corresponding to 2-year old fish and a smaller mode around 80 cm corresponding to 3-year old fish.
+Mean length was 69.9 cm, which is similar to previous years.